pachterlab/sleuth/faq.md

     a major version is released.

 - __sleuth__ is spiffy but is it as accurate as other differential expression tools?
   - Yes. __sleuth__ takes advantage of the boostraps of kallisto, thereby effectively leveraging technical replicates in the determination of differential expression.
-In our tests on both real and simulated data we find that __sleuth__ is _more_ accurate than currently popular differential expression tools such as Cuffdiff2 and DESeq2.
+In our tests on both real and simulated data we find that __sleuth__ is _more_ accurate than currently popular differential expression tools such as Cuffdiff2, DESeq2 and edgeR.

 - Can __sleuth__  be used for quantifying abundances of transcripts or genes from RNA-Seq data?
-  - No. __sleuth__ can be used _after_ transcript have been quantified using kallisto.
+  - No. __sleuth__ is used _after_ transcripts have been quantified using [__kallisto__](http://pachterlab.github.io/kallisto/).

 - Is __sleuth__ usable with both single-end and paired-end reads?
   - Yes.